ULVA FERRY PONTOON

 Just a short ferry ride from Ulva Ferry takes you to the beautiful Isle of Ulva, the birthplace of Sir Lachlan Macquarie, Father of Australia, and famous visitors include Johnson & Boswell, Sir Walter Scott and Beatrix Potter.
 Ulva is well worth a day’s visit to walk and explore.
 Ulva is open April – October: Monday – Friday 9.00am – 5.00pm, and Sundays June – August.
 Access is via a request ferry service: summon the ferry by uncovering the red panel on the sign next to the pier.

-A trip to Ulva is not complete without a visit to the Boathouse Restaurant, famous for it’s fresher than fresh shellfish, landed from their own family fishing boat, and fabulous home baked bread and cakes.
+A trip to Ulva is not complete without a visit to the Boathouse, famous for it’s fresher than fresh shellfish, landed from their own family fishing boat, and fabulous home baked bread and cakes.
 Their outdoor seating area is the perfect spot to take in the stunning views of Ben More, Mull’s only Munro, or let the kids guddle about on the shore.

 Open Easter – October: Monday – Friday, 9am – 5.00pm, Sundays June – August